 CLASSIC WITH A TWIST: THE PETERSHAM

-Available from Monday 17th September, Petersham Nurseries have launched a delicious Afternoon Tea within the elegant setting of The Petersham.
+Petersham Nurseries has launched a delicious Afternoon Tea within the elegant setting of The Petersham.

 Discover quintessential English classics such as milk bun sandwiches and scones, alongside Italian dolci of crisp cannoli and warm bombolini.
 An accompanying Tea Tails menu offers light, botanical, tea-infused cocktails including elderflower and chamomile and cardamom and rose.